zenml-io/blog.zenml.io/_posts/2022-02-02-zenhack-three-pointer-prediction.md

 # The Gameplan

-Before diving headfirst into this challenge, we got together as a team and brainstormed what our ZenHack was going to be about.
+Before diving headfirst into this challenge lets start off with some background information.

+This challenge is what we call a ZenHack.
 A ZenHack is a small internal hackathon with the intention of taking an idea into production using ZenML.
 This serves a few purposes.
 For one, it gives us as the ZenML team a direct insight into user experience.
 As such, one of the happy side effects is a bouquet of fresh new user-stories, tasks and sometimes bugs to fix.
 Another benefit of our ZenHack is to show off our newest features and how they can be assembled into a killer machine learning stack.

 For this ZenHack specifically we had quite a few new features to showcase.
-We wanted to show off how to use [Evidently](https://evidentlyai.com/) for drift detection, [MLFlow](https://mlflow.org/) for model tracking and [Kubeflow Pipelines](https://www.kubeflow.org/) for the orchestration of scheduled repeating pipeline runs.
+We wanted to show off how to use [Evidently](https://evidentlyai.com/) for drift detection, [MLFlow](https://mlflow.org/) for tracking our runs and [Kubeflow Pipelines](https://www.kubeflow.org/) for the orchestration of scheduled repeating pipeline runs.

 ![](../assets/posts/three-pointer-prediction/evidently+mlflow+discord+kubeflow.png)